 How do we find keywords with potential?

 Often, you'll find thousands of relevant keywords.
-You can't target all of them, but you can use the filters (on the right hand side of the page) to narrow down your keyword list:
+You can't necessarily target all of them, but you can use the filters (at the top of the Keyword results table) to narrow down your keyword list:

 You can include or exclude keywords that contain certain words (so if you’re looking at a list for chocolate, you can show (or hide) all the keywords that also contain truffles.